 Most amusingly, the best 24-hour restaurant in Zhōnglì 中壢 can be found at the base of the old theater.
 Yǒngchuān Beef Noodles 永川牛肉麵 offers an expansive selection of delicious soup and dumpling dishes to be enjoyed within the crumbling ruins of Xinming Theater.
 Only in Taiwan!

-- A city the size of Zhōnglì 中壢 was once home to about a dozen movie theaters before the advent of home video.
+- Zhōnglì 中壢 was once home to more than a dozen movie theaters prior to the advent of home video.
 I have already posted something about the building that once housed Cáishén Theater 財神戲院 and will at some point share my full exploration of the amazing Dàdōng Theater 大東戲院.
 For anyone curious to make their own contribution to the literature here are a few more theaters to look into: 裕國戲院, 銀宮戲院, 國際戲院, 遠東戲院, 金府戲院, 賓賓戲院, 親親來來戲院 (this last one being another that I wasn’t able to access).
-Interestingly, one of Zhongli’s old theaters is still in business—for more about that check out my write-up about Zhongyuan Grand Theater! ↩
+Interestingly, one of Zhongli’s old theaters is still in business—for more about that check out my write-up about Zhongyuan Theater 中源大戲院! ↩